 Wireless mice are a game-changer for most computer users.
 There’s no ugly “tail” wiggling across the desk — no physical tether that could suffer potential damage.
 Even more, newer mice have virtually no latency thanks to modern wireless connectivity.
 Who needs cables, right?

-Whether you want something minimal or an ergonomic design for comfort, the best wireless mice will help you get your work done more efficiently.
-Gone are the days of having to choose between speed and the mouse of your dreams, so consider these mice for your current or future computer.
+Whether you want something minimal or an ergonomic mouse designed for comfort, the best wireless mice can help you get work done more efficiently.
+Our best pick is the since it is comfortable to use and offers multi-device support.
+Gone are the days of having to choose between speed and the mouse of your dreams, so consider these best mice for your current or future computing needs.

 - The best wireless mouse: Logitech MX Master 2S